-- Review the slate of nominees for JRST_Editorial Board and Associate Editors, and make a motion for approval by the Board on the final version of the slate. - Consider publications for endorsement by NARST (see below).
+- Review the slate of nominees for JRST Editorial Board and Associate Editors, and make a motion for approval by the Board on the final version of the slate. - Members of the JRST Editorial Board are appointed for a three-year term and may not be appointed to consecutive terms.
+Exceptions to this policy must be submitted to and be approved by the Publications Advisory Committee. - · Consider publications for endorsement by NARST (see below).